OpenGolfSim/ogs-unity-developer-sdk/README.md

 This is the experimental OpenGolfSim SDK for Unity, to allow building your own full games that run within the OpenGolfSim desktop platform.
 It contains open source versions of our core golf physics and IPC communication with the parent OGS process over stdio.

+## Usage

+We also have a more complete [example project](https://github.com/OpenGolfSim/example-unity-game) that shows how to integrate with the SDK, but the basic usage is fairly simple:

 ```cs

 public class MyCoolGame : MonoBehaviour